P065B

 7

-If wiring and battery are good but the alternator does not respond to commands, replace or rebuild the alternator.
+If wiring and battery are good but the generator does not respond to commands, repair or replace the alternator or control module.

 Related powertrain codes